devstackgroup/cbase/README.md

 # cbase
-CRUD class for MySQL with PDO
+CRUD library for MySQL with PDO

 ## How to use it